ibm-messaging/mq-mqi-nodejs/README.md

 business application code.
 For example, JavaScript strings are used instead of fixed-length, spaced-padded fields.

+Most MQI verbs and parameters are implemented here.
+Where there
-The most important MQI verbs and parameters are implemented here, with enough function for many applications.
-Where there are missing details within the verbs, these are shown by TODO markers in the source files.
+are missing details within the verbs, these are shown by TODO markers in the source files.